Login to JCU Staff Outlook Web A pp account

 It is recommended that JCU staff and students purchase access to an Internet Service Provider (ISP) if they intend to access JCU email and websites from home.

-Outlook Web Access (staff Office 365 accounts) and LIVE@EDU Outlook Web App are probably the easiest way to access JCU email from home.
-Simply type http://staff.jcu.edu.au/ for Staff Office 365 accounts or http://my.jcu.edu.au/ for LIVE@EDU accounts in the location/address bar of your web browser.
+Outlook Web App is probably the easiest way to access JCU email from home.
+Simply type http://staff.jcu.edu.au/ for Staff Office 365 accounts or http://my.jcu.edu.au/ for Student Office 365 accounts in the location/address bar of your web browser.

 A forwarding service is not available on Staff Office 365 accounts.

-A forwarding rule can be created in LIVE@EDU accounts via the Options tools within Outlook Web App.
+A forwarding rule can be created in Student Office 365 accounts via the Options tools within Outlook Web App.

-You can set up a vacation or auto-reply message by logging into either your Office 365 account via Outlook Web Access or an email client OR your LIVE@EDU account and setup your Auto-Reply message and selecting the Options link.
+You can set up a vacation or auto-reply message by logging into your Office 365 account via Outlook Web App or JCU Staff also have the ability to do it through their email client.

-Once you have graduated from JCU or cease being an employee of JCU, your LIVE@EDU account will remain active.
+Once you have graduated from JCU and become “Alumni” your Student Office 365 account will remain active.
 It is deemed to be an “email for life account”.

 If you do not intend to log into this account frequently to check for new emails then please consider forwarding the mail to another email account that you do regularly use.
 This will ensure that you do not miss any important JCU related emails from areas like JCU Alumni.